Writing a Science Paper

 - It is generally not customary to quote much in scientific writing, but if there is a particularly apt way of expressing an idea, put that in quotation marks and provide a citation.

 - Citations: when in doubt, cite.
 There are two equally important reasons for citation.
-First, as a matter of intellectual honesty, you must provide credit to the person who is responsible for a discovery, for an idea, or for composing a phrase (it elevates you when you acknowledge that you are standing on the shoulders of giants!).
-You are responsible for reading the section on plagiarism in the code of conduct.
+First, as a matter of intellectual honesty, you must provide credit to the person who is responsible for a discovery, for an idea, or for composing a phrase.
+You are responsible for reading the section on plagiarism in the blue book (pp71 - 81).
 Second, as a matter of service to your readers, you must provide a substantiation to your statements so that they can verify them or learn more about them.
 Be appropriate in your citations.
 If it is a general and long-accepted concept ("muscles generate force by contraction"), no citation is necessary.
 If it is a less-general but still long-accepted concept ("force generation is a result of the sliding of myosin across actin filaments"), an appropriate citation would be a review or even a book.
 More recent or specialized statements must be supported by the citation of a paper you have read and know to be appropriate.
-There are many useful guides on the web to help you, a nice tutorial is found at the Monash University.
-Do not copy somebody else's citation, go read the original and decide for yourself if it is appropriate.
-If you copy somebody else's citation you are committing a form of plagiarism, AND you may be using the wrong citation!
+Do not copy somebody else's citation, go read the original and decide for yourself if it is appropriate; if you do not read it yourself, you will be plagiarizing AND you may be repeating an incorrect or inappropriate citation.

 Mauger, A. (1972).
 The role of somitic mesoderm in the development of dorsal plumage in chick embryos.
 II.
 Regionalization of the plumage-forming mesoderm.
 J Exp Embryo Morphol 28, 343-66